ynashed/bionemo-fw-ea/docs/bionemo/preprocessing-bcp-training-diffdock.md

 The commands below expect that you have NGC CLI installed on your machine.
 All of the commands below can then be run outside of BioNeMo Docker container.

+### Setup

+Before diving in, please ensure that you have completed all steps in the [Getting Started](./index.md) section.

 ### Step 1: Create a Workspace
 Create a new NGC workspace by running the following command.
 Make sure to replace `diffdock_bcp_train` with your desired workspace name and `nv-us-east-2` with your preferred ACE
 ```bash